-Upon acceptance into the ADN program, students will be required to have random drug screens.
 Drug screens are scheduled at random intervals during the program.
 Drug screens must remain negative to continue in the program.
+Refusal to submit to a drug screen will result in dismissal from the program.
 Cost of the drug screen is at the student's expense; cost is approximately \$50.00 each screening.